SSoelvsten/ShoutcastUtilities/README.md

 - Added default values for missing values in .cfg file
 - Added check for the correct valuetypes in .cfg file

+### 0.1.3a
+- Victor or draw output into victor.txt

 ## TODO:
 - victory.txt outputting the winning team based on score
 - Make the amount of clocks customizable